krshn4n/blog/_drafts/OIDC_ADFS.md

 ## Overview

 As of CM 10 the CM web applications (ServiceAPI, WebDrawer and Web Client) have an OpenId Connect authentication provider built in.
-This document describes creating an AD Fs application and configuring the CM web application.
+This document describes creating an AD FS application and configuring the CM web application.

 ### Create the AD FS  Application